 If you are planning Court action, you should first consider whether the person or company you are claiming from is likely/able to pay you.
 Be aware that even if you win the case, the Court cannot guarantee that you will get the money you are owed.
 This is because all of the enforcement options available to you, depend on the defendant having assets or income of one kind or another, e.g. A Job / Cash in the bank / personal property of value (e.g. Car) / A Property (e.g. a home owner).
 If the defendant has nothing (i.e. a 'Man of Straw') there is little point in pursuing the matter any further through the Court system, unless you want to win a point of principle and lodge a County Court Judgment (CCJ) next to the defendant's name, which will affect his ability to get credit in future.

-To take a person or company to Court in England or Wales you need to Make a Claim against them, you can do that by obtaining form N1 from your local Court, or by using the excellent Money Claim Online website (MCOL) which I am going to talk about below.
+To take a person or company to Court in England or Wales you need to Make a Claim against them, you can do that by downloading HM Courts form N1, or by using the excellent Money Claim Online website (MCOL) which I am going to talk about below.
 Think carefully at this point because by Making a Claim you are making your dispute official - and you start paying fees (usually £100+).
 You can drop your Claim at any time, but unless you see the Claim through to the end and win the Case, you won't be getting that fee back.

 Making a Claim using Money Claim Online (MCOL)